Greek Islands: 2022 Business Aviation Destination Guide

 In terms of local travel, prepaid transport (car with driver) options are often scarce and may not be available on particular days.
 Vehicle selection is limited and rather than limos or SUVs you’ll likely end up in mini buses.
 For those planning to use public taxis, it’s best to arrange this via your ground handler or hotel, to ensure prices are fixed.
 We do not recommend rental vehicles for crews not familiar with the region as traffic can be chaotic, road signage is limited and parking can be difficult.

-While most airports in Greece have Jet A-1 available, there are limited options in terms of fuel providers.
-Be aware that GA uplift delays are relatively common during peak travel days as scheduled commercial operations always take priority.
+While most airports in Greece have Jet A-1 available and accept all major fuel cards and contacts there are limited options in terms of on-site fuel providers, since fuel consortiums are formed.
 As peak operating hours vary airport to airport it’s best to confirm these periods in advance.
 For example, Mondays and Fridays are often peak arrival/departure periods.
 In the case of LGMK, Saturday is one of the slowest days of the week as most GA arrivals occur before this and stay over the weekend.

 Security and/or safety concerns for those visiting the Greek Isles are no different from such issues in other European countries.
 It’s always best to practice basic security awareness.

 Expect to clear CIQ in the main terminal along with scheduled commercial passengers.
 Priority clearance may be possible to arrange, at CIQ’s discretion, to allow you to clear at a separate counter in the main clearance hall.
 If the flight is arriving from or departing to a European Union (EU) location, no passport control or customs are applicable; however, you’ll need to present identification.
 The clearance process is usually no more than one to two minutes per passenger on arrival, and three to four minutes on departure.
 For operations to/from non-EU destinations, passport control and customs are applicable, and the clearance process typically requires five minutes per passenger.

 Peak season/high traffic events